-I don’t think there’s anything quite like a juniper bonsai tree.
-Small or large they have a way of saying “I am a bonsai” in a very convincing way.
+Small or large juniper bonsai trees have a way of saying “I'm a bonsai” in a very convincing way.

 In 2007, David De Groot was the guest artist at the Bonsai Societies of Florida convention.